Timothy C. Hain, MD, Chicago IL. • Page last modified: March 5, 2021

 About 25/100,000 persons per year develop Bell's palsy.
 The incidence increases slightly with age.
 There are only minor differences in rates between the sexes and among persons of different race.
 There is a slightly higher incidence in the winter.

-Bells palsy has numerous potential causes.
+Bell's palsy has numerous potential causes.
 It is presently thought that most cases arise from herpes simplex virus infections (the same one that gives you cold sores in your mouth) or the Varicella Zoster virus (chicken-pox virus).
-Bells due to Zoster is specifically called the Ramsay Hunt syndrome.
+Bell's due to Zoster is specifically called the Ramsay Hunt syndrome.
 However, there are a wide variety of other possibilities including diabetes, Lyme disease, sarcoid, HIV infection, trauma, and various tumors (Selesnick and Burt, 2003).
+Often the terminology regarding Bell's palsy is a bit loose and damage to the nucleus of the facial nerve in the brainstem area is sometimes also termed "Bell's palsy".

 Bilateral Bell's palsy occurs in systemic disorders such as Guillain-Barre syndrome, sarcoidosis, HIV infection, and leukemia